Drew Lock: 2019

-Lock was selected by the Denver Broncos in the second round as the 42nd overall pick in the 2019 NFL draft.

-Lock suffered a thumb injury in the preseason and was placed on injured reserve on September 1, 2019.
-He was designated for return from injured reserve on November 12, 2019, and resumed practicing with the team.
+Lock was selected by the Denver Broncos in the second round (42nd overall) in the 2019 NFL draft.
+He suffered a thumb injury in the preseason and was placed on injured reserve on September 1, 2019.
+Lock was designated for return from injured reserve on November 12 and resumed practicing with the team.

-On November 30, 2019, the Broncos activated Lock off of injured reserve and named him the starter for their game the next day against the Los Angeles Chargers.
-He threw for 134 yards, two touchdowns, and one interception, and he moved the Broncos down the field in the last 15 seconds (via a pass interference penalty on the Chargers' Casey Heyward Jr.) to set up a Brandon McManus 53-yard field goal as time expired, quarterbacking the Broncos to a 23–20 win, his first NFL victory.

-During Week 14 against the Houston Texans, a game in which the Texans were favored by nine points, Lock threw three touchdowns in the first half and led another scoring drive to start the second half, giving his team a 38–3 lead.
-The Broncos eventually won the game 38–24, and Lock finished with 309 passing yards, three touchdowns, and an interception.
+On November 30, 2019, the Broncos activated Lock off of injured reserve and named him the starter for the Week 13 matchup the next day against the Los Angeles Chargers.
+He threw for 134 yards, two touchdowns, and one interception, and he moved the Broncos down the field in the last 15 seconds (via a pass interference penalty on the Chargers' Casey Heyward Jr.) to set up a Brandon McManus 53-yard field goal as time expired, leading the Broncos to a 23–20 victory.
+In the next game against the Houston Texans, where the Texans were favored by nine points, Lock threw three touchdowns in the first half and led another scoring drive to start the second half, giving his team a 38–3 lead.
+Lock finished the 38–24 road victory with 309 passing yards, three touchdowns, and an interception.

 Lock started the remainder of the season.
-In five games, he finished with 1,020 passing yards, seven touchdowns, and three interceptions.
-He went 4–1 as a starter in 2019 and in the process, tied with legendary Broncos quarterback John Elway for the most franchise wins by a rookie QB with four, only needing five games to accomplish the feat that Elway did not reach until his 10th game.
+In five games and starts as a rookie, he finished with 1,020 passing yards, seven touchdowns, and three interceptions to go along with 72 rushing yards.
+Lock went 4–1 as a starter in 2019 and in the process, tied with legendary Broncos quarterback John Elway for the most franchise wins by a rookie quarterback with four, only needing five games to accomplish the feat that Elway did not reach until his 10th game.